 - First, buy a store-bought fertilizer with an equal 20-20-20 NPK blend.
 Alternatively, you can prepare your own recipe with equal parts nitrogen, phosphorus, and potassium.

 - Next, apply the fertilizer according to the package instructions or the recipe you used for your homemade mix.

 - Now, mix your fertilizer with water, depending on how much you wish to dilute the solution.

 - Then, carefully pour the mix into your orchid’s soil, distributing it evenly around the plant.

 - From there, allow any excess solution to drain from the drainage hole at the base of your orchid plant.
-Dump any remaining liquid out of the saucer beneath your plant pot, if applicable.
+Dump any remaining liquid from the saucer beneath your orchid plant pot, if applicable.

 - Finally, stick to a consistent schedule.
 Follow any instructions available, depending on the fertilizer you use.

 - Monitor your orchids for signs of over or under-fertilizing.
 Adjust your feeding schedule or fertilizer strength as needed.

 Over-fertilization is another common cause of issues with orchid plants grown at home.
 Here are some signs that you’ve over-fed your orchids, or the fertilizer you’re using is too strong.